-Our Joining Fee of £50 is payable by all new Senior playing applicants to the Club who are over 28 years of age.
+Our Joining Fee of £50 is payable by all new applicants to our Senior playing categories at the Club who are over 28 years of age.
 However, this is not applicable for existing members provided they renew and pay their membership within one month of their individual membership renewal date.
 Any Member whose subscription is unpaid after one month ceases to be a Member under the Constitution.
 Any lapsed former member may re-apply if they so wish, but admission to a Senior playing category for those over 28 years of age will require the Joining Fee to be paid in order to be re-admitted to membership.

-For both Tennis and Squash subscriptions we now have Full Member categories which apply to those members who are 28 and under, and above that age the Full Senior categories commence.
+For both Tennis and Squash subscriptions we now have Full Member categories which apply to those members who are within the age-group 19-28.
+Above that age the Full Senior Member categories commence.
 We offer Full Senior and Off Peak Senior options on both sports.

 No, that is not possible.
 We set our Youth subscription rates at the lowest feasible levels in order to encourage youngsters to play sports but these levels do not allow us to transfer membership.

 No as our subscriptions are for a twelve month period.
 Pro-rata rates now only apply in restricted circumstances when a family member of an existing member joins part way through a season.
 All other new members join for a twelve month subscription period commencing from the first day of the month in which their membership application is accepted by the Club, and pro-rata rates are no longer necessary.
 However, if you know you will be leaving the locality to live elsewhere this may be possible: please contact the Office in advance of your renewal if you think this may apply to you.